The Crown Season 4 Release Date | Netflix storyline, cast, trailer - Mash Viral

 Imelda Staunton is said to take on the role of Queen Elizabeth in the fifth season.

-However, a spokesman for Netflix said: “We are currently filming Season 4 of The Crown, but have not yet commissioned any further seasons, so any casting news remains speculation.”
+However, a spokesman for Netflix said: “We are currently filming Season 4 of The Crown, but have not yet commissioned any more seasons, so any casting news remains speculation.”

 Will Prince Harry and Meghan Markle appear in The Crown?